AlexiaNomena/MIASA/README.md

 # **M**etrized **I**dentification and **A**nalysis of **S**imilarity and **A**ssociation

 ### Operating System
-This workflow was tested on macOS Monterey Versoin 12.5 and CentOS Linux release 7.9.2009 Core [(HPC Fu Berlin)](https://www.fu-berlin.de/en/sites/high-performance-computing/index.html)
+This workflow was tested on macOS Monterey Versoin 12.5

 ### Prerequisites
 #### Python